City of Birmingham Symphony Orchestra: Boult and the first "golden period"

 In a review of Boult's first season, the critic A. J. Sheldon of the Birmingham Post wrote of the immediate impact of Boult's arrival:

-"The strongest impression is of a very great gain in note accuracy, a much improved ensemble, and a high standard of playing from the string group.
-The advance made within a single season is so considerable as to be remarkable."
+The strongest impression is of a very great gain in note accuracy, a much improved ensemble, and a high standard of playing from the string group.
+The advance made within a single season is so considerable as to be remarkable.

 The orchestra also moved into more adventurous repertoire, such as performing Bartók's Dance Suite less than a year after its composition, while the composer was little-known in England.
 The CBO's performance of Mahler's Fourth Symphony in 1926 was only the third performance of any Mahler symphony given in Britain, and that of Das Lied von der Erde was only the second time it had been performed in England.
 Both were followed shortly afterwards by performances by orchestras in London and marked the start of the gradual increase in interest in Mahler's work in Britain.

 By 1926, the orchestra's finances had improved, helped by the City Council's decision in 1924 to allow Birmingham Town Hall to be used rent-free for the Symphony concerts and in 1925 to double the CBO's grant to £2,500 annually.
 Less positive was the collapse in October 1925 of the Town Hall's ceiling, leading the orchestra to move its concerts temporarily to Central Hall on Corporation Street.
-Expenditure on repairing the Town Hall put back prospects of the new concert hall that Boult had been promised, and the reconfiguration of the hall from one gallery to two – engineered by London-based architect Charles Allom without consulting any local musicians – created acoustic problems that would dog the orchestra until its move to Symphony Hall six decades later: the Birmingham Post wrote that "everything sounded strange" and complained of acoustic dead spots in the ground floor and lower gallery.
+Expenditure on repairing the Town Hall put back prospects of the new concert hall that Boult had been promised, and the reconfiguration of the hall from one gallery to two – engineered by London-based architect Charles Allom without consulting any local musicians – created acoustic problems that would dog the orchestra until its move to Symphony Hall in 1991: the Birmingham Post wrote that "everything sounded strange" and complained of acoustic dead spots in the ground floor and lower gallery.
+(Note: These structural changes to Birmingham Town Hall were eventually reversed as part of its decade long renovation, completed in 2007.)